USS Panay (1899): Patrol boat and yard craft, 1907–1914

 The Panay was originally built by Spain, and bought by the U.S.in 1899 after the Spanish–American War.
 It was refurbished and commissioned on 12 January 1907, Midshipman (Ens. from 2 February 1907) Chester W. Nimitz in command.
 Assigned to patrol Mindanao, Nimitz—who was to be Commander-in-Chief Pacific in World War II as a Fleet Admiral—took Panay—his first command—into many of the small ports to show the flag.
-His Executive Officer—second-in-command—was 'Warrant Officer' John S. McCain Sr., who later became a carrier admiral in World War II, and achieved four stars (McCain's grandson is Senator John McCain of Arizona).
+His Executive Officer—second-in-command—was 'Warrant Officer' John S. McCain Sr., who later became a carrier admiral in World War II, and achieved four stars (McCain's grandson is (the late) Senator John McCain of Arizona).
 Panay—not to be confused with the later ship sunk by the Japanese in 1937—served as a yard craft at Olongapo and Cavite and as a ferryboat between Cavite and Manila in the years that followed, even after she was struck from the Navy List on 19 June 1914.
 She was sold on 15 April 1920.